 What is it with bitter greens and confusing naming conventions?
-A couple of weeks ago I discussed the zillions of aliases for rapini.
-This week, I’ve been assigned to write about another group of bitter vegetables – chicories and endives.
+A while back, I discussed the zillions of aliases for rapini.
+For this installment of Real Food Right Now, I was assigned to write about another group of bitter vegetables - chicories and endives.
 Closely related species in the Cichorium family, this group of bitter greens is also involved in linguistic misunderstandings due to the multiple (confusing) names of their many variants.
-Different names are even given to the same species depending on how the plant is grown (more on this below), and in the case of the Belgian variety, called “endive” in the US but botanically grouped as chicory.
-One botany book I read said, “[t]he correct names for various species and forms of Cichorium are somewhat confused and should not be taken too seriously.”
-I will heed the well-spoken advice of Food Plants of the World and won’t take names too seriously here – but for clarity’s sake, I can tell you that the various handles for the assorted Cichoriums include:
+Different names are even given to the same species depending on how the plant is grown (more on this below), and in the case of the Belgian variety, called "endive" in the US but botanically grouped as chicory.
+One botany book I read said, "[t]he correct names for various species and forms of Cichorium are somewhat confused and should not be taken too seriously."
+I will heed the well-spoken advice of Food Plants of the World and won't take names too seriously here - but for clarity's sake, I can tell you that the various handles for the assorted Cichoriums include:

 Chicories (Cichorium intybus):